** Society for Social Studies of Science (4S) ‘Making and Doing‘ Award 2021 **

 Ethnography is an act of invention.
 The xcol inventory takes as its departing point the idea that ethnography is an act of invention: by that we mean that anthropologists invent the relations allowing them to inquire with others.
 Sadly, these forms of inventiveness are rarely accounted for and shared. xcol inventory seeks to document and inventory the acts of invention that are integral to the practices of ethnography.
 Anthropologists and close companions are invited to join this inventorying endeavour.

 xcol is a collective inquiry.
 We know very well that archives are always much more than what they appear at first sight.
 The xcol inventory is therefore not merely a repository.
 On the contrary, it is a collective inquiry into the modes of inquiry of anthropology, both present and past (and why not: future too).
-In line with this goal, the xcol inventory is an infrastructure aiming (1) to promote ethnographic invention, (2) to care for the invention that has occurred, and (3) to look after the one that could happen.
+In line with this goal, the xcol inventory is an infrastructure aiming (1) to promote ethnographic invention, (2) to care for the existing and past invention, and (3) to look after the invention that could be.

 Inquiries always demand improvisation.
 Any anthropologist has faced in their fieldwork the challenging circumstance of forging out of nothing relations with complete strangers in an unknown situation.
 Anthropologists draw on the forms of relationality they already know and the guides and norms of the ethnographic method they have learnt.
 But this knowledge is never enough.
 As any experienced anthropologist very well knows from their own field experience, there is no script for the social life and no sufficient method to guide the construction of relations in the field.
 Hence, anthropological inquiries always demand inventing the modes of relationality allowing anthropologists to investigate with others (whoever they are).